Why should I choose Beyond Band of Brothers Tours?

 What should I pack for the tour?

 Since you will probably be taking lots of pictures, do not forget your camera, memory cards and charger.
-Other electronic devices such as a cell phone or laptop, will also need their chargers.
-You will need an adaptor that will transform the U.S. plugs to European/Vietnamese plugs.
-Washcloths are not so wide-spread overseas and are typically not provided at hotels.
+Other electronic devices such as your cell phone or laptop, will also need their chargers.
+You will need an adaptor that will connect U.S. plugs to the appropriate local outlets.
+Washcloths are not very widespread overseas and are typically not provided at hotels.

 Yes.
 All hotels provide hairdryers, towels and toiletry kits.